SadieStaar/AccessControlProject/README.md

 - **Homepage**: Provides a button to navigate to the login page.
 - **Login Page**: Authenticates users using stored credentials in the database.
 - **Query Page**: Allows users to perform database queries and view results.
-- **Styling**: Consistent look and feel with reusable CSS.
 - **API Endpoints**: Simple RESTful APIs for login and data retrieval.
+- **bcrypt**: Added to the package for secure password handling.

 ---

 ## Prerequisites

 - **Docker**: Ensure Docker is installed and running.
-- **Node.js and npm**: Needed for local development and testing.

 ---